antoineboquet/greek-conversion/README.md

 ```

 > [!TIP]
-> Interactive examples are available in the `/examples` folder and accessible on this [page](https://antoineboquet.github.io/greek-conversion/examples/).
+> Interactive examples are available in the `/examples` folder and accessible on this <a href="https://antoineboquet.github.io/greek-conversion/examples/" target="_blank">page</a>.

 ## Helper functions